-If you have further questions, you can look at the Welsh Government's FAQs for clinically extremely vulnerable people.
+If required, you can still access previous guidance under the Welsh Government's FAQs for clinically extremely vulnerable people.

 If you still need support accessing food and you do not have anyone to help you, speak with your local council.

 If you're looking for help or support as a result of coronavirus, or for any other reason, you can give our confidential helpline a call.
 Our highly trained advisors can talk you through specialist information and provide advice on all aspects of living with diabetes.

-There is no longer any requirement to work from home, however current advice in Wales is that if you can work from home you must continue to do so.
+There is no longer any requirement to work from home, however current advice in Wales is that if you are able to work from home you should do so.

 The Welsh government have published regulations for employees and employers during coronavirus.
 These regulations give employers additional obligations to ensure that your workplace is safe.
 There is also further, detailed guidance which outlines the measures employers and employees should be taking to reduce risks in different types of workplace.
 Depending on the sort of place in which you usually work, there may be specific guidance for you and your employer.
 We recommend people look for information that is relevant to them on the Welsh Government website.

 If you need more advice, contact the Advisory, Conciliation and Arbitration Service, also known as ACAS.
 ACAS have a dedicated coronavirus webpage, or you can contact them on 0300 123 1100.

 The Wales TUC have also launched an digital hotline for any worker who may wish to report coronavirus related health and safety concerns.
 This service is available to anyone, regardless or not of whether they are a member of a trade union.